5jjCopter/EzWifibroadcast/Home.md

 ###Features
-- Supports all Raspberry Pi models including Pi3, Pi Zero and also Odroid-W (Older Raspi A+ models untested though)
+- Supports all Raspberry Pi B+ models including Pi3, Pi Zero and also Odroid-W (Older Raspi A+ models not recommended)
 - Supports the new Pi V2 cam
 - Configuration can be done from Windows, no Linux knowledge required
 - Support for 2.4Ghz band (incl.
 Channel 14) and all three 5Ghz bands on Ralink and Atheros cards